rayaway2020/project-group-lustrous-lynxes/README.md

 * 💬 **Comment songs and like others comments**: Users can interact with others using this commenting/like comment system to share their thoughts and feelings about the song.
 * 💿 **Recommmended playlists**: The users would be recommened with some playlist such as trending, new realeased playlists.

-# Installation: Frontend and Backend
+# Quick Installation: Frontend and Backend
 At the root directory
 ```
 cd frontend